pierswalker71/pierswalker71/README.md

 --- | --- | ---
 Tbc | |

+## Maths
+Repository | Details | Applications
+--- | Happy Pi day!
+Very simple program to extimate Pi by throwing darts at a dartboard  | --- Tbc | |

 <!--
 **pierswalker71/pierswalker71** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.